3 Days in Tokyo – Your First Visit to Japan’s Capital

 TRANSPORTATION: Yoyogi Station → Shibuya Station via Local For Shibuya / Shinagawa (Counter-Clockwise) Yamanote Line (5 min, 2 stops, ¥150)

-Use this break in the itinerary to return to your hotel and freshen up before the ensuing night begins.
+Use this break in the what to do in 3 days in Tokyo itinerary to return to your hotel and freshen up before the ensuing night begins.
 Once you’re ready—or when your reservation time rolls around—head over to Shibuya Sky to witness breathtaking views of the twinkling city skyline for only ¥2,500.
 Located within Shibuya Station, this multi-level train station filled with shopping, dining, and entertainment options is quite complex and crowded, so it’s in your best interest to arrive a bit early in case you have any hiccups navigating around.

 -